 - Cod liver oil, which naturally contains omega-3 and vitamin D

-- Some bone health supplements that combine calcium and vitamin D
+- Bone-health supplements that combine calcium and vitamin D

-- Some multivitamins and prenatal vitamins that include vitamin D and may be taken with fish oil separately
+- Multivitamins and prenatal vitamins that include vitamin D

-Neither omega-3 nor vitamin D is a drug class in this context, so there is no list of prescription medications in a class to provide here.
-However, if you are using prescription omega-3 products, examples include icosapent ethyl (Vascepa), omega-3-acid ethyl esters (Lovaza), and omega-3-carboxylic acids (Epanova, discontinued in some markets).
-These are still not known for a harmful interaction with vitamin D.
+Neither omega-3 nor vitamin D is a drug class with a harmful interaction in this context, so there is no list of prescription medications to avoid.
+If you use prescription omega-3 products — for example icosapent ethyl (Vascepa) or omega-3-acid ethyl esters (Lovaza) — these are also not known to interact harmfully with vitamin D.

 The science behind it